Skip to content

 Distribution channels in Germany are unique globally as there a strong tour operator-travel agency network with 50 % market share in all leisure trips.
 At this moment some 600 tour operators offer leisure trips to Finland.
 Most of the tour operators offer just 1-2 trips as group couch tour and usually purchased at a package tour operator like SRG, which brings a large volume of overnights together with its direct selling operator SR Travel.

-For classic package tour operators touring is the main product in the FIT segment and the range of operators is big from global players like Der Touristik to small boutique travel agencies with themed tours.
-Tuja Reisen, Fintouring, Wikinger Reisen, Arktis Tours, Vianova Reisen, Feelgood Reisen, Kingfischer Reisen, Zonista are a few of the better known tour operators with a Finland offer.
+For classic package tour operators touring is the main product in the FIT segment and the range of operators is big from global players like TUI, FTI or Der Touristik to small boutique travel agencies with themed tours.
+Studiosus Reisen, Tuja Reisen, Fintouring, Wikinger Reisen, Arktis Tours, Vianova Reisen, Feelgood Reisen, Kingfischer Reisen, Zonista are a few of the better known tour operators with a Finland offer.

 A common misunderstanding is that travel agency bookings are “offline”.
 Today only a few tailored tours are “on request” manually and can be a part of a complex upmarket service for customer that wish something special.
 Also, this part of the business is transferring to DMCs as the tour operators do not have enough resources for extensive own production.

-The role of incomings and DMCs is increasing of two reasons mainly: lack of staff and guest management in the destination as the pandemic has challenged the travel industry hard.
-We lack national DMC offers for individual travelers and the content should preferably be online "one click shop" for tour production and sales.
-Guaranteed departure group tours are another area where we seem to lose to other internationally operating DMCs.
+The role of incomings and DMCs is increasing of two reasons mainly: lack of staff and guest management in the destination.
+We lack national DMC offers for individual travellers and the content should preferably be online “one click shop” for tour production and sales.
+Guaranteed departure group tours are another area where we see room for development.

-New route openings are coming to Lapland from Switzerland, Austria and Germany and we can see the business spreading not only in Lapland but also Munich-Oulu is a new double weekly route from Lufthansa.
-Also Tampere and Savonlinna are increasing their accessibility.
+New route openings are coming to Lapland from Switzerland, Netherlands, Austria and Germany and we can see the business spreading not only in Lapland but also Munich Oulu is a new double weekly route from Lufthansa.
+Also Tampere and Savonlinna are increasing their accessibility and most important news: Finnair adds capacity on all German routes over coming summer 2024 also to Lapland on the domestic routes.

 Finland travel USP's